chijason99/rightmove_property_scrapper/README.md

 And You are good to go!

 ## Usage
-To run the programme, replace the following <variable> with your own search criteria, and then click Enter
+To run the programme, replace the following <variable> with your own search criteria, and then press Enter

 ```bash
 python main.py <location> <radius> <min_bedroom> <max_bedroom> <min_price> <max_price>